GsNrio/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 This current push is a function that reverses the content of an array of integers.
 This current push is a function that changes all lowercase letters of a string to uppercase.
 This current push is a function that capitalizes all words of a string.
+This current push is a function that encodes a string into 1337.